martinpitt/umockdev/README.rst

 The ``UMockdevTestbed`` class builds a temporary sandbox for mock devices.
-Right now this covers sysfs, uevents, basic support for /dev devices, and recording/mocking usbdevfs ioctls (for PtP/MTP devices), but other aspects will be added in the future.
+Right now this covers sysfs, uevents, basic support for /dev devices, and recording/mocking usbdevfs (for PtP/MTP devices) and evdev (touch pads, Wacom tablets, etc.) ioctls, but other aspects will be added in the future.
 You can add a number of devices including arbitrary sysfs attributes and udev properties, and then run your software in that test bed that is independent of the actual hardware it is running on.
 With this you can simulate particular hardware in virtual environments up to some degree, without needing any particular privileges or disturbing the whole system.

 You can use this from the command line, and a wide range of programming languages (C, Vala, and everything which supports gobject-introspection, such